 Zoo Wrocław und Afrykarium

-Wroclaw Zoo is one of the zoos with the most species in the world with more than 1,100 animal species and over 10,000 animals.
-It is definitely the largest zoo in Poland.
-It was one of the first zoos in the German Empire where animals were shown in outdoor enclosures and not only in cages.
-Heavily destroyed during World War II, the zoo was reopened in 1947 and has been expanded ever since.
-Today, the so-called Afrykarium is especially popular.
-In this oceanarium and enclosure, the themed areas of the Red Sea, hippos and great lakes, a shark tank, the Skeleton Coast in Namibia and the Congo Hall attract visitors.
+Wroclaw Zoo is one of the most species-rich zoos in the world, with more than 1,100 species and over 10,000 animals, it is definitely the largest zoo in Poland.
+It was one of the first zoos in the German Reich to show animals in outdoor enclosures and not just in cages.
+The zoo was badly destroyed during the Second World War, but was reopened in 1947 and has been expanded ever since.
+Today, the so-called Afrykarium is particularly popular.
+In this oceanarium and enclosure, the Red Sea, hippos and large lakes, a shark tank, the Skeleton Coast in Namibia and the Congo Hall attract visitors.

 Wroclaw sightseeing tours